 Categories of Huts

-DAV and OeAV huts have three categories :
+Deutscher Alpenverein (DAV) and Österreichischer Alpenverein (ÖAV) huts have three categories :

 Hut Regulations and Hut Charges

-It is now becoming more common to book ahead for OeAV/DAV huts.
-This is particularly relevant for groups, or popular huts at weekends, or where there is a nearby ‘honeypot’ mountain and the weather forecast is good.
-Or if you expect to arrive late in the day.
+It is now becoming more common to book ahead for ÖAV/DAV huts.
+This is particularly relevant for popular huts in high season and at weekends, or where there is a nearby ‘honeypot’ mountain and the weather forecast is good, or if you expect to arrive late in the day.

 Even if you think you have booked a bed, rather than a Matratzenlager space, you may not get one.
 The hut guardian will make the final decision on the day.
-But they will put members up somewhere, even if it is only on the floor , if the hut is more than 1.5 hours walking time from a road.
+But they should put members up somewhere, even if it is only on the floor (see Notlager), if the hut is more than 1.5 hours walking time from a road, but this is no longer specified in the rules!

-Bilingual Hut Booking Forms: these are primarily intended for a group booking for several days in one hut.
+Bilingual Hut Booking Forms: these were originally intended for a group booking for several days in one hut.

 They are available in either Microsoft Word document format [ English/German ] [ English/Italian ] or in PDF format: [ English/German ] [ English/Italian ] .
 If you do not have a PDF Reader installed on your computer you may download either Adobe Acrobat or Foxit Reader, both available free of charge.